david-schaller/AsymmeTree/README.md

 If you use AsymmeTree in your project or code from it, please cite:

-* **Stadler, P. F., Geiß, M., Schaller, D., López Sánchez, A., González Laffitte, M., Valdivia, D., Hellmuth, M., and Hernández Rosales, M. (2019) From Best Hits to Best Matches.
-Submitted to Algorithms for Molecular Biology.**
+* **Stadler, P. F., Geiß, M., Schaller, D., López Sánchez, A., González Laffitte, M., Valdivia, D., Hellmuth, M., and Hernández Rosales, M. (2020) From pairs of most similar sequences to phylogenetic best matches.
+Algorithms for Molecular Biology. doi: 10.1186/s13015-020-00165-2.**

 For references to concepts and algorithms that were implemented please see the [manual](https://github.com/david-schaller/AsymmeTree/blob/master/manual/AsymmeTreeManual.pdf).